-Tucker Carlson denies Gaetz claim that he met witness in FBI probes: ‘One of the weirdest interviews I’ve ever done’
+Tucker Carlson denies Gaetz claim that he met witness in FBI probes: ‘One of the weirdest interviews I’ve ever conducted’

 “Providing for flights and hotel rooms for people that you’re dating who are of legal age is not a crime,” he told Carlson.

-Gaetz specifically blamed the extortion attempt on David McGee, a former Justice Department official, McGee denied those claims to The Post.
-McGee also said he had no connection to the agency’s probe into possible sex trafficking by Gaetz.
+Gaetz specifically blamed the extortion attempt on David McGee, a former Justice Department official.
+McGee denied those claims to The Post, saying he had no connection to the agency’s probe into possible sex trafficking by Gaetz.

 Ex-GOP official Joel Greenberg flaunted ties to Matt Gaetz.
 Then he was charged with child sex trafficking.

-At one point, in what appeared to be an effort to get Carlson to relate to his circumstances, the lawmaker mentioned that the Fox News host had been falsely accused of rape years ago.
+At one point, in what appeared to be an effort to get Carlson to relate to his circumstances, the lawmaker mentioned that the Fox News host was falsely accused of rape years ago.

 “I’m not the only person on screen right now who’s been falsely accused of a terrible sex act,” the lawmaker told Tucker Carlson.
 “You were accused of something you did not do, so you know what this feels like.”

-With a puzzled look on his face, Carlson responded, “You just referred to a mentally ill viewer who accused me of a sex crime 20 years ago.
+With a puzzled look on his face, Carlson responded: “You just referred to a mentally ill viewer who accused me of a sex crime 20 years ago.
 And of course, it was not true.
 I never met the person.”

 By the end of the segment, Carlson had not wiped a look of shock from his face.
-The host said that because “there’s always more than you read in the newspaper,” he and his producers had immediately called the Florida lawmaker to come onto the show and “tell us more” about the federal probe.
+The host said that because “there’s always more than you read in the newspaper,” he and his producers had immediately called the Florida lawmaker to appear on the show and “tell us more” about the federal probe.

 “As you saw, he did,” Carlson added.
 “I don’t think that clarified much, but it certainly showed this is a deeply interesting story.”